typester/youtube-live-tts/README.md

 # Using channel ID or username (auto-detects active live stream)
 youtube-live-tts.exe --channel-id CHANNEL_ID_OR_USERNAME [--config path/to/config.toml]

+# Specify TTS engine (windows or openai)
+youtube-live-tts.exe --video-id YOUR_VIDEO_ID --tts-engine openai

+# Using OpenAI TTS with specific voice
+youtube-live-tts.exe --video-id YOUR_VIDEO_ID --tts-engine openai --openai-voice nova
 ```

 Where:
 - `YOUR_VIDEO_ID` is the ID of the YouTube Live stream (the part after `v=` in the URL)
 - `CHANNEL_ID_OR_USERNAME` is either a channel ID (starting with "UC") or a username
 - `config.toml` is an optional path to your configuration file
+- `--tts-engine` can be either `windows` (default) or `openai`
+- `--openai-voice` selects an OpenAI voice (when using OpenAI TTS)

 ### Debug Utilities